What is Tea?

 What is tea?

-Tea is the second-most consumed drink in the world, surpassed only by water.
-An often-surprising fact to tea novices is that all teas (Black, Green, Oolong, White) come from the same plant.
-The scientific name of this versatile plant is Camellia Sinensis.
-Camellia Sinensis is a sub-tropical evergreen plant native to Asia but now grown around the world.
+That's a good question!
+Tea is the second most consumed drink in the world, surpassed only by water.
+An often-surprising fact to tea novices is that all teas (Black, Green, Oolong, White, and Pu'erh) come from the same plant.
+The scientific name of this versatile plant is Camellia sinensis (it's actually related to the lovely camellia flowers seen in botanical gardens and landscapes).
+Camellia sinensis is a sub-tropical, evergreen plant native to Asia but is now grown around the world.
 The tea plant grows best in loose, deep soil, at high altitudes, and in sub-tropical climates.
-So, in short, "tea" is anything derived from the Camellia Sinensis plant.
+So, in short, "tea" is anything derived from the Camellia sinensis plant.
 Anything else, while sometimes called "tea", is more accurately referred to as an herbal tea or tisane.
-Tisanes include chamomile, Rooibos and fruit teas.
+Tisanes include chamomile, rooibos and fruit teas.
+We'll learn about those in a minute.

 How is it grown?

-The tea plant, which grows naturally in the wild through much of Asia, is cultivated in a variety of settings from small family gardens to giant estates covering thousands of acres.
-The best tea is usually grown at elevation, and often, on steep slopes.
-The terrain requires that these premium teas be hand-picked.
-Many of the teas that are grown for tea bags or iced teas, on the other hand, are grown on large, flat, lowland areas to allow for machine harvesting.
+The tea plant, which grows naturally in the wild throughout much of Asia, is cultivated in a variety of settings from small family gardens to giant estates covering thousands of acres.
+The best tea is usually grown at higher elevations, and often, on steep slopes.
+The terrain requires these premium teas to be hand-plucked, and it takes around 2,000 tiny leaves to make just one pound of finished tea.
+If that sounds crazy, keep in mind these methods have been around for several millennia.
+Many of the teas produced for large scale commercial production are grown on flat, lowland areas to allow for machine harvesting.
+However, it should be noted that some of the finest, hand-plucked teas in the world come from flat fields and lower altitude.
+So, how the tea is grown is just one of many factors to be considered.

 What is in tea?